$152,301Average Value$118Average Price per Sq Ft1Home For Sale

-History and appealing home prices can be found in Bedford Place
+History and lower home prices can be found in Bedford Place

-When you read about Bedford Place, especially its early history, you’ll probably see it categorized as part of “west Omaha ” because the neighborhood developed west of the city’s original downtown core in the early 1900s.
-Today, however, it sits about 3 miles northwest of Downtown Omaha on U.S. Route 75.
-The past echoes through everything from the historic homes to the local businesses, but modern homebuyers are primarily drawn to the area for its home prices, which are low by Omaha standards.
+When you read about Bedford Place, especially its early history, you’ll probably see it categorized as part of “west Omaha” because the neighborhood developed west of the city’s original downtown core in the early 1900s.
+Today, however, it would be more accurate to say that it’s part of North Omaha, as it sits about 3 miles northwest of downtown on U.S. Route 75.
+The past echoes through everything from historic homes to local businesses, but modern homebuyers are primarily drawn to the area for its home prices, which are low by Omaha standards.

 Bedford Place is a residential district that straddles Route 75 in north Omaha.